efabless/caravel_mpw-one/openlane/README.md

 Then, follow the instructions given in Option 2.

+**NOTE:** You might have other macros inside your design.
+In which case, you may need to have some special power configurations.
+This is covered [here](https://github.com/efabless/openlane/blob/develop/doc/hardening_macros.md#power-grid-pdn).

 ## Option 2:

 1. Add your design to the RTL of the [user_project_wrapper](../verilog/rtl/user_project_wrapper.v).